Own-Data-Privateer/hoardy-web/README.md

 - See ["Why"](#why) section for why you might want to do this.
 - See ["Highlights"](#highlights) section for a longer description of what `pwebarc` does and does not do.
 - See ["Alternatives"](#alternatives) for comparisons to alternatives.
-- See ["Frequently Asked Questions"](./extension/page/help.org#faq) for the answers to the frequently asked questions, including those about common quirks you can encounter while using `pwebarc`.
+- See ["Frequently Asked Questions"](./extension/page/help.org#faq) for the answers to those, including the questions about common quirks you can encounter while using `pwebarc`.
 - See ["Quickstart"](#quickstart) section for setup instructions.

 # Screenshots